dirien/docs-3/docs/README.md

 * [inlets-operator](https://github.com/inlets/inlets-operator) - get an exit-server for each LoadBalancer service in your Kubernetes cluster
 * [inlets PRO helm charts](https://github.com/inlets/inlets-pro/tree/master/chart) - deploy one or more inlets PRO clients or servers via helm

-> These share the same provisioning code and create exit-servers on a range of cloud platforms like: DigitalOcean, Packet, Scaleway, Hetzner, AWS EC2, Azure, and GCP.
+> These share the same provisioning code and create exit-servers on a range of cloud platforms like: DigitalOcean, Equinix Metal, AWS EC2, Azure, GCP, Vultr, Scaleway, Hetzner and Linode.

 ## Reference documentation